-- MS1.1 Forward start-The forward start may be taken from the starting block, the pool deck, or a push from the wall.
+USMS Rule USA Swimming/ YMCA NCAA NFHS Forward Start 101.1.1 101.5.1 103.8.5 The forward start may be taken from the starting block, the pool deck, or a push from the wall.
 The forward start or the backstroke start shall be used for freestyle events.
-The referee's long whistle indicates that the swimmer may take and maintain a position with at least one foot at the front of the platform or the deck.
-On the command, "Take your mark," the swimmer shall immediately assume the starting position with at least one foot at the front of the platform or the deck.
-A swimmer starting in the water must have one hand on the wall or starting platform and one foot on the wall and may face any direction.
-The backstroke start may be used as the in-the-water start during freestyle events but not for the freestyle portion of medley relay events.
-[USMS 101.1.1 and 101.5.1; USA-S Glossary "Forward Start" and 101.1.2] - MS1.2 Butterfly-The breaststroke kick may be used exclusively or interchangeably with the dolphin kick at any time during the race (for example, one breaststroke kick and multiple dolphin kicks may be used with each arm pull).
-Only one breaststroke kick is permitted per arm pull except that a single breaststroke kick is permitted prior to the turn and finish without an arm pull.
-After the start and after each turn, a single breaststroke kick is permitted prior to the arm pull that brings the swimmer to the surface.
-[USMS 101.3.2 and 101.3.3; USA-S 101.3.2 and 101.3.3]
+The referee's long whistle indicates that the swimmer may take and maintain a position with at least one foot at the front of the platform or the deck (prior to "take your mark").
+On the command, "Take your mark," the swimmer shall immediately assume the starting position that maintains at least one foot at the front of the platform or the deck.
+In-the-Water Starts 101.1.1 103.8.5 101.5.1 A swimmer starting in the water must have one hand on the wall or starting platform and one foot on the wall and may face any direction.
+The backstroke start may be used as the in-the-water start during freestyle events and for freestyle relays, but not for the free- style leg of medley relay events.
+A backstroke starting ledge may be used in freestyle events.
+Backstroke Starts 101.1.2 103.8.5A No Difference No Difference USMS does not specify that swimmers must step into the water feet first.
+Use of a back- stroke starting ledge is permitted.
+Racing Starts None USMS has no requirement for certification of racing starts in order to use starting platforms or backstroke starting ledges.
+Backstroke Turns 101.4.3 No Difference No Difference Once the body has left the position on the back, any kick or arm pull must be part of the con- tinuous turning action.
+Breaststroke 101.2.2 No Difference No Difference The hands may extend beyond the hipline during the first stroke after the start and after each turn, but there is no requirement that the first stroke must be underwater.